 Bronagh Byrne and Ciaran Burke

-Bronagh Byrne is Co-Director of the Centre for Children’s Rights and the Disability Research Network at Queen’s University Belfast, Northern Ireland.
+Bronagh Byrne is Co-Director of the Centre for Children’s Rights and and Co-Founder of the Disability Research Network at Queen’s University Belfast, Northern Ireland.
 Her research focuses on the rights of disabled children and young people.
 She has published widely on inclusive education and the implementation of international disability rights law and children’s rights law.